San Francisco, California

 Victor Anjos and Joy Robson

-Joy Robson is a Management Consultant in marketing strategy & data-informed decision-making.
-Some brands she has worked on include: http://www.pinterest.com/joyr123/the-joy-of-mktg/
+Joy Robson is the co-founder and Producer of Data for Good, in affiliation with DataKind.
+Elsewhere, Joy is a Management Consultant in marketing strategy & data-informed decision-making.
+Brands include: http://www.pinterest.com/joyr123/the-joy-of-mktg/

 I figured that everyone would likely want to know what sort of things they might need at the DataThon...
 So without trying to tip the balance and let anyone know any "secret" information prior to the event, here are some GREAT TO HAVEs and GREAT TO BRUSH UP ON...